duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

     // Check if we have results we need. if (api_result && api_result.length > 0) {

-        // Wait, before we display the Instant Answer, let's check if it's a plural
+        // Wait, before we display the instant answer, let's check if it's a plural
         // such as the word "cacti."
         var singular = api_result[0].text.match(/^(?:A )?plural (?:form )?of <xref>([^<]+)<\/xref>/i);